What Are Febrile Seizures?

 The doctor may recommend the standard treatment for fevers, which is acetaminophen or ibuprofen.
 Giving these medicines around the clock is not recommended and won't prevent febrile seizures.

-If your child has more than one or two febrile seizures that last more than 5 minutes, the doctor might prescribe an anti-seizure medicine to give at home.
+The doctor might prescribe an anti-seizure medicine to give at home if your child has more than one or two febrile seizures that last more than 5 minutes.

 Get emergency medical care if your child: